NerdPioneer/NerdPioneer/README.md

 # ☁️ EZEKIEL A. OBEISUN JR

-`Network Infrastructure | Cloud & Security | WGU Cloud Computing Graduate`
+`Cloud Computing Graduate | Network & Security | 1% Better Every Day`

-I'm building toward **Network Engineering** and eventually **Solutions Architecture** — one lab, one cert, one real project at a time.

-This GitHub is my proof-of-work: **hands-on labs, infrastructure projects, and write-ups** that show how I think, troubleshoot, and communicate technical ideas clearly.
+I'm a recent WGU Cloud Computing graduate who came up through hands-on infrastructure work — pulling cable, installing fiber, and building in the cloud.

+Now I'm going deeper into networking and security, with my eyes set on Network Security Engineering and eventually Solutions Architecture.

+This GitHub is where I document the work.
+Not highlights.
+The actual build process.

-**Current focus:** CCNA → Network Engineer → Solutions Architect
+**The path:** Network Engineer → Network Security Engineer → Solutions Architect

 ---

-## Where I'm Coming From

-I've pulled cable, racked servers, analyzed security incidents, and built cloud infrastructure.
-That range isn't an accident — it's the foundation.

-Field work taught me how networks physically exist.
-SOC work taught me how they get attacked.
-Cloud work taught me how they scale.
+## How I Got Here

+I didn't start behind a desk.

+I've worked with physical infrastructure — structured cabling, fiber installation, rack and stack — so I understand how networks exist in the real world before they ever touch the cloud.

+I layered cloud and security on top of that foundation through my degree, certifications, and personal projects.

-Now I'm connecting all three.
+Now I'm connecting it all into something that matters long-term.

 ---

-## What I'm Building Here
+## What You'll Find Here

-Every project here follows the same standard:
+Every project follows the same standard:

-- **Build it** — working configs, scripts, and deployments, not just screenshots
+- **Build it** — working, deployable, real
-- **Break it** — intentional troubleshooting to understand failure modes
+- **Break it** — I test failure, not just success
-- **Document it** — clear write-ups a teammate could actually follow
+- **Document it** — clear enough for anyone to follow
-- **Explain it** — because understanding something and communicating it are different skills
+- **Explain it** — because building it and communicating it are two different things

 ---

-### Focus Areas
-- **Networking** — CCNA fundamentals, subnetting, routing & switching, packet analysis
-- **Network Security** — threat detection, IAM, secure architecture design
+### What I'm Focused On
+- Networking — routing, switching, subnetting, how traffic actually moves
+- Network Security — keeping infrastructure secure from the ground up
-- **Cloud (AWS)** — scalable, reliable infrastructure with security built in
+- Cloud (AWS) — building reliable infrastructure with security baked in
-- **Automation** — Python and scripting to reduce manual work at scale

----

-### Long-Term Path
-`Field Tech → SOC Analyst → Network Engineer → Solutions Architect`

-I'm not skipping steps.
-I'm stacking them.

----

-### Guiding Philosophy
-> "Small daily improvements compound into massive long-term growth."

----

-## Outside the Terminal

-Video games, anime, shows, movies, coffee, and nights out with friends.
-I'm spontaneous by nature — when the studying gets heavy, I reset by actually living.
-But when it's time to execute, I'm locked in.
+- Scri​​​​​​​​​​​​​​​​